 I decided to consult Professor Google.

 This produced a few bits and pieces, some of which turned on further investigation to be wrong.
 But the lack of information was enough to intrigue me.
 The next step was to consult Professor Simkins.
 This made me realise the depths of my ignorance.
+Until speaking to Peter I don’t think I had ever heard anyone say the name Wyrall.
+Peter pronounced it ‘Wirrall’.
 Until speaking to Peter I don’t think I had ever heard anyone say Wyrall’s name.
-I had always pronounced it ‘Wye-rull’.
-There is probably some deep regional phonetic explanation for this.
-Or it might just be me.
-Peter pronounced it ‘Wirrall’, which after reflection I decided was more likely to be correct.
-Someone out there must know.
+I had always pronounced it ‘Wye-rull’, which I later discovered from Celia Hyde, Everard's great niece, is correct.
+This is the way Everard’s sister Daisy insisted it was pronounced.
 Other than this, Peter didn’t know any more than I or anyone else did for that matter.

 Who was Everard Wyrall?
 How come he wrote so many divisional and regimental histories?
 When I began to think about him nothing really came to mind.
 I couldn’t really get past his forename, with its echoes of Larry Grayson's imaginary friend.

 I had no idea who he was, what his vital dates were, what his military experience was (if any), how he came to be the ‘author of choice’ for so many divisions and units, what his working methods were.
 I am not sure I have advanced very far, but it is clear that he was not ‘posh’, not really ‘officer class’ at all, a man of a very different stripe from the other major names among post-war formation and unit historians: C.T.
 Atkinson(1); C.H.
 Dudley Ward(2); Cyril Falls(3); F. Loraine Petre(4); and H.C.
 Wylly(5).

 Who Was Everard Wyrall?